X

 Responsible Conduct of Research

 The University of Memphis aspires to achieve the highest ethical research practices.
-The Responsible Conduct of Research course is a starting point; it is basic guidance to set generally accepted practices in the conduct of university research.
+The Responsible Conduct of Research (RCR) course is a starting point; it is basic guidance to set generally accepted practices in the conduct of university research.

-Online training in the Responsible Conduct of Research (RCR) is available through the Collaborative Institutional Training Initiative (CITI): Faculty and students may register at CITI as a person affiliated with the University of Memphis.
-Request the RCR Course.
-There are six modules and each take 30-35 minutes to complete.
+To satisfy the NSF requirements for RCR training, online RCR training is available through the Collaborative Institutional Training Initiative (CITI): Faculty and students may register at CITI as a person affiliated with the University of Memphis and select "add a course" in RCR.
+There are 13 modules and each take 30-35 minutes to complete.

 • Research Misconduct

-• Data Acquisition and Management
+• Data Management

-• Responsible Authorship
+• Authorship

-• Mentoring
+• Mentoring and Healthy Research Environments

 • Collaborative Research

-• Conflicts of Interest
+• Conflicts of Interest and Commitment

 Upon completion, a "Certificate of Training Completion" will be awarded.